HJoseph04/IntroProgrammingPortfolio/08_functions.md

 }

 EUREKA:
+When i did 2a in the functions assignment, at first i thought that whole section got me in a rut because i keep mixing up what my function takes versus what it returns.
+It's when i realized that each prompt goes in this order to fill in the blanks: return type -> function name -> parameters.

 COMMON MISTAKE:
 I kept mixing up parameters and arguments, i occasionally changed the parameter inside the function and expected it to update the original variable.